Skip to main content

 History

 Most plans to assist those impacted by tragedy focus exclusively on the short-term response, essentially assuming that "time heals all wounds.”
 VOICES believes that this view is insufficient.
-Over time, victims lose support from friends, family and the community.
+Over time, victims lose support from friends, family, and the community.
 However, for many, the hard work of healing continues – which is why VOICES understands providing long-term support services is essential.

 How VOICES Began

-Voices of September 11th began informally in October 2001 when Mary Fetchet, a social worker who lost her 24 year-old son, Brad, and Beverly Eckert, an insurance executive who lost her husband, Sean Rooney, met at a gathering of Connecticut families.
+Voices of September 11th began informally in October 2001 when Mary Fetchet, a social worker who lost her 24-year-old son, Brad, and Beverly Eckert, an insurance executive who lost her husband, Sean Rooney, met at a gathering of Connecticut families.
 They soon recognized the challenges the families faced in obtaining accurate information and navigating complicated systems to identify resources and financial support.

-In September 2002, a certificate of incorporation was filed.
-The first VOICES office opened in New Canaan, Connecticut in December 2002.
-A satellite office was opened in New Brunswick, New Jersey on August 31, 2009 to provide assistance to the 9/11 community, including the families of New Jersey's 706 victims and thousands of rescue workers and survivors.
-Since its founding, VOICES has evolved to meet the ongoing needs of the 9/11 community, developing support services and educational programs based on the ongoing assessment of our members.
-The work of the organization has included:
+A satellite office was opened in New Brunswick, New Jersey on August 31, 2009, to provide assistance to the 9/11 community, including the families of New Jersey’s 706 victims and thousands of rescue workers and survivors.

 • Distribution of information via emails, newsletters, and social media

-• Advocacy on a wide range of issues relevant to the 9/11 community
+• Advocacy on a wide range of issues relevant to the 9/11 community and other communities affected by tragedy

 • In-person and teleconference support groups and focus groups